rbaker2019/BurgerBuilder/readme.md

 9. In the BurgerBuilder state, I am using `checkout` instead of `purchasing`

+10. Made my own ugly logo and adjusted the CSS accordingly.
+"Graphic design is my passion"

 ## Things I would like to do in the future (todo)